concord-consortium/lara/README.md

 # Lightweight Activities Rails Portal Plugin

-This is a plugin which will eventually provide authoring, runtime and reporting support for lightweight, browser based activities within the CC rails portal.
+This is a Rails application intended to provide a platform for authoring and using Lightweight activities.
+It is developed as a standalone version of the code original developed for the [Lightweight Activities Plugin.](https://github.com/concord-consortium/lightweight-activities-plugin).
+Much of the code (including this README) has been migrated directly from that plugin.

 ## Getting started